 Principles of the Biomedical Sciences - (9th)

-In the introductory course of the PLTW Biomedical Science program, students explore concepts of biology and medicine to determine factors that led to the death of a fictional person.
+In the introductory course of the PLTW Biomedical Science program, students explore concepts of biology and medicine to determine the factors that led to the death of a fictional person.
 While investigating the case, students examine autopsy reports, investigate medical history, and explore medical treatments that might have prolonged the person’s life.
 The activities and projects introduce students to human physiology, basic biology, medicine, and research processes while allowing them to design their own experiments to solve problems.

 Human Body Systems - (10th)

 Students examine the interactions of human body systems as they explore identity, power, movement, protection, and homeostasis.
-Exploring science in action, students build organs and tissues on a skeletal Maniken®; use data acquisition software to monitor body functions such as muscle movement, reflex and voluntary action, and respiration; and take on the roles of biomedical professionals to solve real-world medical cases.
+Exploring science in action, students build organs and tissues on a skeletal Maniken®; use data acquisition software to monitor body functions such as muscle movement, reflex, and voluntary action, and respiration; and take on the roles of biomedical professionals to solve real-world medical cases.

 Medical Interventions/Research Project - (11th)

 Students follow the life of a fictitious family as they investigate how to prevent, diagnose, and treat disease.
-Students explore how to detect and fight infection; screen and evaluate the code in human DNA; evaluate cancer treatment options; and prevail when the organs of the body begin to fail.
+Students explore how to detect and fight infection; screen and evaluate the code in human DNA; evaluate cancer treatment options, and prevail when the organs of the body begin to fail.
 Through real-world cases, students are exposed to a range of interventions related to immunology, surgery, genetics, pharmacology, medical devices, and diagnostics.
-In addition, this course also requires students work with a local university professor, medical doctor, or lab scientist, assisting them in research being conducted by this healthcare professional.
-As a result, each student will produce a high caliber professional research paper or project pertaining to their research experience.
+In addition, this course also requires students to work with a local university professor, medical doctor, or lab scientist, assisting them in research being conducted by this healthcare professional.
+As a result, each student will produce a high-caliber professional research paper or project pertaining to their research experience.

 Biomedical Innovation/ Senior Internship - (12th)

 In the final course of the PLTW Biomedical Science sequence, students build on the knowledge and skills gained from previous courses to design innovative solutions for the most pressing health challenges of the 21st century.
 Students address topics ranging from public health and biomedical engineering to clinical medicine and physiology.
 Each student will be placed in an internship during the second semester of their senior year.
-Students will have the opportunity to work in an environment that is aligned to their future career goals.
+Students will have the opportunity to work in an environment that is aligned with their future career goals.
 Students will independently design a project based on their internship experience with a mentor or advisor from a university, medical facility, or research institution and present their findings to their peers, CSMB staff, and university professors at a culminating end-of-the-year presentation.